coyote240/resume/src/resume.md

 * Participated in client discussions.
 * Acted occassionally as advocate and volunteer mentor at a local accelerator.

+**Technology stack:** iOS, Objective C, Android, Java, Linux, Heroku

 ### Senior Web Developer/Director of Application Development at Datu Health
 *May 2013 - December 2013*

 * Assembled a fully asynchronous web stack using NGINX, Python and Tornado.
 * Wrote a basic collection of custom Python libraries to simplify authentication against clients' backend applications and use of RESTful services.
 * Trained web developers in Python, Tornado and asynchronous development.
 * Introduced Grunt.js for client-side builds, including writing a number of custom tasks for managing deployment packages and Cordova mobile builds.
 * Provided a basic framework within which to very rapidly grow a technical organization.
 From June through the end of the year took the team from three developers to fifteen, with an easy path forward for further growth.

 I was invited to join Datu Health (then BickHealth) to design and implement their web stack which, at the time of my employment, had not yet been